Don’t write and publish a book that will send your readers off to sleep

 Clichéd And Weak Dialogue

-Worse than just using clichés and hackneyed phrases, the very limited dialogue in this book hardly ever extended beyond five or six words and each line of the dialogue carried a reporting verb and an all too often adverb.
+Worse than just using clichés and hackneyed phrases, the very limited dialogue in this book hardly ever extended beyond five or six words and each line of the dialogue carried a reporting verb, and an all too often, an unnecessary adverb.

 It was symptomatic of a lack of understanding in allowing characters to develop and ‘showing‘ the story to the reader.